Han River Pavilion

-The pavilion was designed by taking the three dimensional shapes of diatoms (microorganisms) found in the Han River, and carving out enlarged versions of these forms from an oblong built on top of the barge.
-The overall shape of the oblong was simply made from a set of wooden vertical planes.
+Taking the three dimensional shapes of diatoms found in the Han River, enlarged versions of these forms were carved out from an oblong built on top of the barge.
+The overall shape of the oblong was simply made from a set of wooden vertical clad planes.

 Hangang Art Park Project

 Hangang Art Park Project was planned to transform the Hangang (or Han) river, which has undergone various changes through years of continuous development, into a place with full of experiences where people can take a qualified relaxation through more artistic and denser experiences in urban life.

 With the theme of “HANGANG _ let ART take a pause. then FLOW into,”,

 Hangang Art Park will be composed as a place for emotional communication and communion with the active relaxation concept of Hangang.